From A Wiki of Ice and Fire

-Meereen renown for trading in slaves.
-Slaves are used in every aspect of life as guards, cleaning, fighting in pits and pleasure.
+Meereen is renowned for trading in slaves.
+Slaves are used in every aspect of life: as guards, cleaners, fighters in the pits, and pleasure givers.
 Healthy young girls and boys under ten are especially sought after as slaves to be used in brothels.

-Slavers in Meereen only cut off the testicles when making eunuchs, compared to Astapor, where they cut off both penis and testicles.
+Slavers in Meereen only cut off the testicles when making eunuchs, as opposed to Astapor, where they cut off both penis and testicles.
 When Daenerys Targaryen took Meereen, she abolished slavery within the city.
-However the practice was continued in the hills where slaves still worked on the estates of the wealthy.
+However, the practice was continued in the hills where slaves still worked on the estates of the wealthy.

 Sons of the Harpy

 The Sons of the Harpy are a secret group that uses guerrilla-like techniques to undermine Daenerys Targaryen's rule.
 No one knows who their mysterious leader, the Harpy, is.
 Some suspect it might be Hizdahr zo Loraq, while others believe the sons have no leader.

 A Game of Thrones